 Dr. Axel Valle is a licensed clinical psychologist (PSY32979) who provides individual psychotherapy to adolescents and adults.
 He conducts therapy in both English and Spanish.

-He specializes in cognitive behavioral therapy and other science-based treatments for anxiety disorders, phobias, obsessive-compulsive disorder (OCD), posttraumatic stress disorder (PTSD) and other trauma-related problems.
+He specializes in cognitive behavioral therapy and other science-based treatments for anxiety disorders, phobias, and obsessive-compulsive disorder (OCD).

 In addition to his work at CPC, Dr. Valle is a Clinical Assistant Professor within the Department of Psychiatry and Behavioral Sciences at Stanford University, where he provides therapy in the mood & anxiety, OCD, and PTSD clinics.
 He also works with Stanford student athletes who struggle with anxiety disorders.
 Dr. Valle is the co-director of La Clinica Latina, where evidence-based treatments are provided for people who speak Spanish.

 Dr. Valle has diverse international clinical experience.
 He earned his Psy.D in clinical psychology from The Wright Institute, in Berkeley.
 Prior to his doctoral training in the U.S., Dr. Valle earned an M.A. at Tel-Aviv University, in Israel where he specialized in crisis & trauma.
 He also provided therapy in private practice with young adults struggling with phobias and anxiety disorders in Mexico City, where he also holds a license as clinical psychologist.
 Dr. Valle was also an adjunct professor at Universidad Iberoamericana, in Mexico City.

 “I find the work of being a therapist highly inspiring.
 Pain, fear, and struggle are universal experiences that sometimes make us feel stuck.
 Being able to see my clients increase their agency and regain control of their lives is my favorite part of therapy, and gives me hope.